It’s Time to Consider Laser Hair Removal

 Let it be known that I am very pro-hair.
 Maybe it’s based on romanticized and antiquated ideals of masculinity or perhaps it’s “just a preference,” but hairy men have always been fine by me.
 TLDR; hairy men are hot.

 But more hair doesn’t necessarily mean more fun.
 As someone who’s maintained facial stubble for a while, I’ve experimented with and learned all the tricks of basic beard maintenance.
 Replace a blade after 3-4 uses.
 Shave with the grain on the cheeks and against on the neck.
 When finished, wash and dry your razor thoroughly then store it upright.
 Lather, rinse, repeat.
 Yet despite all the best intentions, shaving is still tedious as it’s ever been.
-I like to think I take care of my skin but it doesn’t always return the favor.
-Post-shave, ingrown hairs emerge and you cut yourself, especially on the harder to reach areas like the neck.
-It was only after a year of consistent skin irritations on my neck that I seriously started looking for a solution.
+Ingrown hairs still emerge and tiny cuts, especially on the harder to reach areas like the neck, continue to ruin an otherwise fine experience.
+It was only after a year of consistent skin irritations on my neck that I seriously started looking for a permanent solution.

 Once I made an appointment with a medispa I found on Groupon, I was given a few instructions/rules before coming in: No sun exposure for two weeks before and after treatment, and shave the day of your appointment for the best results but do not put any products on your skin.
 Fair enough — after avoiding extended periods of sunshine for 14 days and trying my hand at the perfect shave, I was ready for action.